 Carrots can also be grown in a container, grow bag work best for vegetable container gardening.
 You can grow 16 carrots in just one bag!

 Carrots have a long germination time of 14 – 21 days.
 Whenever I start wondering if they will ever come up, they do.

 If you want winter or spring carrots, plant them a bit later, depending on your weather.
 Here in Zone 3, we plant them late May to early June.
 Choose a location for the carrots with covering them for winter in mind.
 One where the snow accumulates anyways is best.
 If there is a blizzard, carrots need extra protection and snow is the best insulation in addition to the straw.

 Carrot flies (Psila rosae) lay eggs on soil close to the carrot, celeriac, parsnips, and parsley plants.
-The larvae or maggots start tunneling on the surface and then go deeper.
+The larvae or maggots start tunneling on the surface and then go deeper into the root.

 To protect the carrots and other effected crops, they can be covered with netting.
 Companion planting with onions family plants is said to help too.
 However, we have had carrot maggots on carrots growing in the same bed with onions.